Are organic foods really pesticide free?

 But despite the low risks that pesticides pose, there are still good reasons to buy organic.

-“A recent review on the effect of consumption of organic foods on health shows that there may be a reduced risk of allergies and of overweight and obesity,” Arcot says.
-“But the study was ultimately inconclusive, as consumers of organic foods tend to generally have healthier lifestyles, which could confound the evidence.
+“A recent review on the effect of organic foods on health shows there may be a reduced risk of allergies and obesity,” Arcot says.
+“But the study was inconclusive.
+Consumers of organic foods generally have healthier lifestyles, which could confound the evidence.

 “However, I believe the biggest winner is our environment.
 While organic farming typically has lesser yields, it has a smaller carbon footprint compared to conventional agriculture, which is a large emitter of greenhouse gases.
 Long-term, there are health benefits to people if we reduce any emissions in our atmosphere.”